-Rosie is a very large and special dog—a 100-pound Leonberger—who brightens the lives of people every day at HopeHealth’s Philip Hulitar Hospice Center in Providence, RI.
+Rosie is a very large and special dog—a 100-pound Leonberger—who brightens the lives of people every day as a pet therapy volunteer at the HopeHealth Hulitar Hospice Center in Providence, RI.

 She has many nicknames, including Fuzzy Bear, Friendly Lion, Gentle Giant and Chocolate Moose.